Sanitation for Millions

 Our Achievements

-As of June 2024, Sanitation for Millions provided access to safe sanitation and hygiene in public institutions and at household level for more than two million people worldwide.
+As at November 2024, Sanitation for Millions provided access to safe sanitation and hygiene in public institutions and at household level for more than two million people worldwide.
 With its innovative, sustainable, and inclusive approaches, the programme focuses on disadvantaged and vulnerable groups, considering the specific needs of women and girls.

 PROGRAMME DIRECTOR OF SANITATION FOR MILLIONS